 See these sections of the brochure for more valuable information about these benefits:

-- Section 3, How you get care, for information about out-of-pocket maximums for these benefits. - Section 7, Filing a claim for covered services, for information about submitting out-of-network claims.
+- Section 4, Your cost for covered services, for information about catastrophic protection for these benefits. - Section 7, Filing a claim for covered services, for information about submitting out-of-network claims.

 Section 5(f) Prescription drug benefits